balderdashy/sails-docs/reference/ModelMethods.md

 `publishDestroy()` emits a socket message using the model identity as the event name.
 The message is broadcast to all sockets subscribed to the model instance via the `.subscribe` model method.

-`msg` is an object with the following properties:
+The socket message is an object with the following properties:

 + **id** - the `id` attribute of the model instance
 + **verb**  - `"destroyed"` (a string)